 Why Wing Chun loses to MMA

 Rules.
-Wing Chun loses to MMA in the ring because of rules set in place to protect the fighters from doing long-term damage to each other.
-We cannot emphasize more how Wing Chun is not a martial art for sport.
-Wing Chun can turn a practitioner into a veritable animal—they want to leave.
-They do not want to fight, but if they have to, they will, and they will go for all parts of the body that would be considered illegal in a UFC fight.
-Now, with this being said, when it comes to Wing Chun vs. MMA in a real fight, where there are no rules, at that point, it comes down to skill.
-With that being said, however…
+Wing Chun loses to MMA in the octagon because of MMA rules set in place to protect the MMA fighters from doing long-term damage to each other.
+Wing Chun is not a martial art for sport.
+Wing Chun can turn a practitioner into a legit animal.
+Unleashing that onto someone doesn’t end well.
+That’s why Wing Chun practitioners don’t want to fight.
+They want to leave.
+They know full well how much permanent damage they can do to someone.
+And when given the choice, why would they hurt someone?
+However, if given no other choice, if they have to fight, they will, and they will go for all parts of the body that would be considered illegal in a UFC fight.
+So when it comes to Wing Chun vs. MMA in a real fight, where there are no rules, at that point, it comes down to skill.

 Why MMA loses to Wing Chun